EC Rider 2021 - Outings with your bus pass.

 Elders Council was delighted to be part of an artist residency organised by Newcastle City Council and involving four different organisations in Newcastle.
 Working with artists Natasha Haws and Elijah Young, a group of older people laughed, cried and wrote their way through lockdown.
 Their work is now available in an anthology and as a soundscape on https://wordsandworlds.co.uk

 Older Voices is the radio programme of the Elders Council.
-We broadcast on the first and third Fridays of the month between 2.00 - 4.00 pm on Nova Radio (102.5 FM).
-In addition to our regular features such as gardening with Susan, green issues with Sandy and 'Thought for the Week' with Eunice, we have invited guests relevant to the topic of the programme.
+We broadcast on the first and third Fridays of the month between 2 and 4pm on Nova Radio (102.5 FM).
+In addition to our regular features such as gardening with Maysie, green issues with Sandy and 'Thought for the Fortnight' with Eunice, we have music and invited guests relevant to the topic of the programme.

-You can find us on radio.garden through which you will also find radio stations from all over the world.
+You can find us on www.radio.garden, through which you will also find radio stations from all over the world.

 Elders Council is delighted to receive a grant from the Postcode Community Trust to enable us to help older people to get on-line.
 We have been concerned about how much older people who are not on-line have missed out on opportunities to stay in touch with others and enjoy new experiences.
 We will providing people with equipment and a limited amount of wifi to enable them to get online.
 We are also seeking people who are confident with using IT to offer a few hours of their time as 'Tech Buddies', supporting others to get on-line.
 Contact email@example.com if you are interested.

-'Managing the Home Care Circus' is the report on the Elders Council's investigation of older people's experiences of home care in Newcastle.
+'Managing the Home Care Circus' is an investigation undertaken by the Elders Council of older people's experiences of home care in Newcastle.
 The investigation was done by older people for older people and presents key messages about how best we can prepare, seek and manage home care support.
-We welcome your feedback on the report.

 In October, Elders Council joined forces with students from Newcastle University's Architecture, Planning and Landscape Department to undertake a review of the city centre to identify what would make it friendly and welcoming to people of all ages.
 We came together in a series of zoom focus groups where we shared our experiences and ideas.
 The students undertook a lot of research to find examples of 'what works' from other age-friendly cities.
 Our research and the findings are available in our report.
 We are planning to bring the Elders Council group together again to consider the findings and what we should do next to take them forward.